datagrok-ai/public/help/compute/diff-studio.md

 ### Pollution

-The `Pollution` exmple describes a chemical reaction part of the air [pollution model](https://archimede.uniba.it/~testset/problems/pollu.php).
+The `Pollution` example describes a chemical reaction part of the air [pollution model](https://archimede.uniba.it/~testset/problems/pollu.php).
 It consists of 25 reaction and 20 reacting compounds.
 This example illustrates the capability of Diff Studio to solve large systems of [stiff equations](https://en.wikipedia.org/wiki/Stiff_equation).

 ![add-to-workspace](pics/diff-studio-pollution.png)